NHMPA Constitution and Bylaws

 JANUARY 1994; REVISED JANUARY 2005; REVISED JANUARY 2015; REVISED JANUARY 2017; REVISED MAY 2021

 The name of this organization shall be: “New Hampshire Maple Producers Association, Inc.”

-The objectives of this organization shall be effected by the Board of Directors through the adoption and promotion of a detailed program of work.
-It shall be formulated and carried out by members of the organization with the assistance of their agents and any non member specialists or experts as may be needed.
+The mission and goals of this organization shall be effected by the Board of Directors through the adoption and promotion of a detailed program of work.
+It shall be formulated and carried out by members of the organization with the assistance of their agents and any non-member specialists or experts as may be needed

 Membership in this organization shall consist of New Hampshire maple producers and others interested in the industry.